ros2/design/articles/ros2_threat_model.md

 Risk assessment relies on [DREAD][wikipedia_dread] (Damage / Reproducibility /
  Exploitability / Affected users / Discoverability).

+In the following table, the "Threat Category (STRIDE)" columns indicates which categories a threat belong too.
+If the "Spoofing" column is marked with a check sign (✓), it means that this threat can be used to spoof a component of the system.
+If it cannot be used to spoof a component, a cross sign will be present instead (✘).

+The "Threat Risk Assessment (DREAD)" columns contain a score indicating how easy or likely it is for a particular threat to be exploited.
+The allowed score values are 1 (not at risk), 2 (may be at risk) or 3 (at risk, need to be mitigated).
+For instance, in the damage column a 1 would mean "exploitation of the threat would cause minimum damages", 2 "exploitation of the treat would cause significant damages" and 3 "exploitation of the treat would cause massive damages".
+The "total score" is computed by adding the score of each column.
+The higher the score is, the most critical is the threat.

+Impacted assets, entry points and business goals columns indicate whether an asset, entry point or business goal is impacted by a given threat.
+A check sign (✓) means impacted, a cross sign (✘) means not impacted.
+A triangle (▲) means "impacted indirectly or under certain conditions".
+For instance, compromising the robot kernel may not be enough to steal user data but it makes the stealing data much easier.

 <div class="table" markdown="1">
 <table class="table">
   <tr>